MaxiKen/new/standardization_prompt.md

 ---

-14. Do Not Pad the Commentary
+13. Do Not Pad the Commentary

-The commentary should be longer and richer than the initial material where appropriate, but length must come from substance.
+The commentary should be substantially richer than the initial material where appropriate.

+However, length must come from substance.

 Never expand by:

-- repeating the same argument
+- repeating an argument
 - changing a few words and repeating a point
 - restating the translation
 - adding generic moral advice
 - adding irrelevant examples
 - adding empty transitions
 - repeating conclusions
+- manufacturing headings
+- repeating the same scholarly point in different wording

-If additional words do not add genuine understanding, do not add them.
+If additional words do not increase genuine understanding, do not add them.

 ---

-15. Depth Standards
+14. Depth Standards

-Use the following as general quality bands:
+Use these as general quality bands:

 - Standard verse: approximately 1,200–1,400 words
 - Dense theological/doctrinal verse: approximately 1,400–1,800 words
 - Major theological/legal crux: up to approximately 2,100 words
 - Genuine short fragment: approximately 700 words minimum where justified

-These are not mechanical targets.
+These are quality guidelines, not mechanical word-count targets.

 A verse should be as long as its subject genuinely requires.

+Do not shorten a verse merely to remain within a target.

+Do not inflate a verse merely to reach a target.

 ---

-16. Mini-Headings
+15. Mini-Headings

 Normally use approximately 8–10 meaningful bold mini-headings for a standard verse.

+However:

-However, do not manufacture headings simply to meet a number.
+Never manufacture headings simply to reach a number.

-Each heading must introduce a substantive point.
+Every heading must introduce a substantive point.

+Headings should:

+- be meaningful
-Headings must vary according to the verse.
+- vary according to the verse
+- introduce genuinely different ideas
+- support logical progression
+- avoid repetitive boilerplate

 Do not copy a fixed heading pattern from one verse to another.

 ---

-17. Quality Check After Every Individual Verse
+16. Quality Check After Every Verse

-Before moving to the next verse, check the newly generated file.
+Before moving to the next verse, inspect the newly generated verse file.

 Confirm:

 - correct verse
+- correct verse number
 - exact translation
 - original commentary
 - substantial expansion